eduardozamudio/retail_challenge/README.md

 Otherwise, you can use this notebooks on your own jupyter environment.

-You should install package required to run this notebooks with:
+You should install the required packages with:
 `pip install -r requirements.txt`

 It is recommended to use a [virtual environment](https://virtualenv.pypa.io/en/latest/)